Mansi-Rajora09/intuit-exchange-service/Run.md

  ```
  Note: Go to root directory of the project and execute above command.
  ## 2. Create a Database
- Before running Spring boot blog application, you need to create the MySQL database.
+ Before running Spring boot music exchange application, you need to create the MySQL database.

  Use the below SQL database to create the MySQL database:
  ```sql